If you find yourself locked out of one of Arizona's fabled landmarks, try these worthy places instead.

 Truly an escape into the wild, Aravaipa Canyon is an isolated wonderland bursting with untouched natural beauty.
 Gaze up at towering cliffs, traverse a creek in the shade of cottonwoods and spot bighorn sheep, coatimundi and a variety of bird life.
 The Bureau of Land Management issues 50 permits per day for the wilderness, and you can check the availability of the permits online.

-Another way to visit Aravaipa is to join outfitter Arizona Outback Adventures (AOA) on one of several three-day, two-night guided backpacking trips that it offers annually.
+Another way to visit Aravaipa is to join outfitter REI Co-op Experiences on one of several three-day, two-night guided backpacking trips that it offers annually.
 The guides do the legwork for you, including prepping meals and getting permits for the canyon.
 All you have to do is focus on enjoying a rare wilderness adventure.

 If you can't get into The Wave…